mitranim/wordplay/readme.md

 appetithe (food tax?) © M

-bone appetite (🦴🍖) © Yury
+bone appetite (🦴🍖) © Y

 treem (cutting tree branches?) © M

 fucktory (makes sex toys) © M

-matchess © Yury
+matchess © Y

 redustribution (when you clean your room of dust; or, rather, shove it into places where it can't be seen 😂) © LJ